dafny-lang/dafny/Source/DafnyStandardLibraries/src/Std/Statistics.md

 - **Mode**
   Identifies the most frequently occurring element in a sequence.
-  Verification ensures that, if multiple values share the same frequency, one valid mode is returned deterministically.
+  Verification ensures that when multiple elements occur with equal highest frequency, the earliest one is selected.

 ---